 - Allow your French Bulldog to enter the partially exposed crate on its own and gradually increase the time it is prepared to spend in there.

 - After several days, lower the cover on one side.

 - Once your Frenchie has accepted that one side of the crate is covered, lower the cover over the other side.

 - After becoming accustomed to two covered ends, let all the cover hang over the back of the cage.

 Give a lot of admiration and incentives for good behavior.
 Consistency, like all elements of dog training, is crucial.

-Do not leave your dog unmonitored until it has adapted to the covered crate to make sure that it is happy and does not chew or rip the cover.
+Please do not leave your dog unmonitored until it has adapted to the covered crate to make sure that it is happy and does not chew or rip the cover.

 Is It Safe To Cover A Dog’s Crate?

-If you follow several essential guidelines.
+Suppose you follow several essential guidelines.
 Blankets and sheets must be kept away from heat sources, make sure that the material is breathable, and minimize the use of crocheted blankets that may grab or untangle.

 Between the ages of four and eight months, dogs can chew more often than usual as they are teething — they can chew any sheets or toys within reach.
 If your dog is into chewing, try to protect the cover.